David Marsden: The Marsden Theatre

 The David Marsden Radio Program, also known as The Marsden Theatre, aired twice a week on Oshawa, Ontario radio station CKGE-FM (a.k.a.
 The Rock) from June 2003 to December 2014.
 Originally, Marsden's show was on Thursday and Friday nights, but it was moved to Saturday and Sunday nights in March 2010.
-During his time on CKGE, Marsden was the only free form DJ on a commercial radio station in North America.
+After Jim Ladd was no longer broadcasting on KLOS as of 2011, during his last few years on CKGE, Marsden was the only free form DJ on a commercial radio station in North America.

 Though it was announced the show would end on December 14, 2014, Marsden's final broadcast aired on December 7.
 There was on-air promotion of a final set of shows the following week (December 13–14), but this never transpired, as Marsden announced on his Facebook page, "I believed it to be best under the circumstances as they played out during the week that I withdraw and disappear quietly from The Rock."